shopware5/devdocs/source/developers-guide/elasticsearch/index.md

 ```

 <div class="alert alert-info" role="alert">
     <strong>Note:</strong> Shopware creates a index for each shop, to separate language specify data.
-This prevents a language mixing inside an ES index, otherwise the search term would be mixed and a search couldn't be detect in which languages the customer search.
-This means, that each indexer has to index the data directly in the provided shop language.
+This prevents a language mixing inside an ES index.
+Otherwise, the search term might be mixed, and a search couldn't be limited to the shop the user is currently browsing.
+This means that each indexer has to index the data directly in the provided shop language.
 The shop can be accessed using the provided `ShopIndex` class.
-Additional, all restrictions to customer groups, shops or other has to be indexed too.
+Additionally, all restrictions to customer groups, shops or others have to be indexed too.
 </div>

 ### Additional synchronisation
-To keep the blog entries up to date, it is required to synchronize the blog data if some changes are made.
+To keep the blog entries up to date, it is required to synchronize the blog data when changes are made.
-As default shopware traces changes using [doctrine events](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/reference/events.html).
+By default, Shopware traces changes using [doctrine events](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/reference/events.html).
-The first step to synchronize blog entries is the registered `ORMBacklogSubscriber`.
-It registers the doctrine `onFlush` and `postFlush` event to trace data changes.
+The first step to synchronize blog entries is registering the `ORMBacklogSubscriber` service.
+It subscribes to Doctrine's `onFlush` and `postFlush` events, in order to trace data changes.

 ```php
 <?php